normful/karabiner-elements-config/README.md

 ### Layers

-Layers are activated using duoLayer mechanics: hold both activation keys, release one, then press the mapped keys.
+Layers are activated using duoLayer mechanics: hold both activation keys, (optionally) release one, then press one or more mapped keys.

 - **Symbol Mode**: Hold Z+S, release one, then press keys to paste modifier symbols and special keys:
   - 1-5: ⌘, ⌥, ⌃, ⇧, ⇪ (modifier symbols)